Quasicrystalline Analogue of the Haldane Model: Approximant Analysis

-where $A_{\text{BZ}}=(|\mathbf{G}|/N_{\rm a})^2$ is the BZ area for the approximant $N_{\rm a}$, and $N_\text{B}$ is the observed number of bands below the gap in the numerically calculated bandstructures.
-The two bands over the QBZ have been backfolded into these $N_\text{B}$ bands over the BZ, preserving the total number of states below the gap.
-The densities from Eq. (\ref{Eq:Approximant_Density}) are expected to tend to the quasicrystalline value in the limit $N_{\rm a} \to \infty$.
+where $A_{\text{BZ}}=(|\mathbf{G}|/N_{\rm a})^2$ is the BZ area for the approximant $N_{\rm a}$, and $N_{\rm B}$ is the number of bands below the gap (which is specific to each approximant).
+The values are plotted in Fig. \ref{Fig:Filling_Density}, and do tend towards the quasicrystalline value as $N_{\rm a}$ increases.

-Alternatively, for each approximant we can define its own QBZ formed from the intersection of bisectors of the $\widetilde{\mathbf{G}}$-vectors (see Fig. \ref{Fig:Approximant_Diagram}).
-This is an irregular octagon, unlike the regular octagon of the exact quasicrystal.
-Using the approximant QBZ area $\widetilde{A}_{\text{QBZ}}$ in place of $A_\text{QBZ}$ in Eq. (\ref{Eq:Density}), we expect densities to precisely match the numerical values from Eq. (\ref{Eq:Approximant_Density}) for all $N_{\rm a}$.
-The results are plotted in Fig. \ref{Fig:Filling_Density}, and show exact agreement.